Big Red Book

 THIS IS YOUR LIFE - Alice Goldberger, child therapist, was surprised by Eamonn Andrews in the audience at the New London Theatre, having been taken there by friends.

-Alice came to England in 1939 at the outbreak of the Second World War, having previously run a centre for underprivileged children in Berlin.
-She was initially interned as an 'enemy alien' on the Isle of Man, but her eventual release was organised by child psychologist Anna Freud, who employed her as a superintendent of one of the Hampstead War Nurseries for evacuated city children.
-At the end of the war, Alice, whose own family had perished in concentration camps, and her colleague Oscar Friedmann were tasked with setting up a team to receive and care for young Holocaust survivors.
+Alice, who was born in Berlin, Germany and trained as a youth work instructor, became the head of a state-run shelter for disadvantaged children before fleeing to England when Hitler came to power.
+After the war broke out, she was interned as an 'enemy alien' on the Isle of Man, but when news of how she had organised a nursery for the children of internees reached child psychologist Anna Freud, she was released and employed as the superintendent of one of the Hampstead War Nurseries for evacuated city children.
+At the end of the war, Alice, whose own family had perished in concentration camps, was tasked with setting up a team to receive and care for young Holocaust survivors.

-Alice and 24 children moved into a large estate named Weir Courtney, in the Lingfield, Surrey region, where she became mother, caretaker, advocate, and teacher to the refugees, some as young as four years old.
+Alice and 24 children moved into a large estate named Weir Courtney, in Lingfield, Surrey, where she became mother, caretaker, advocate, and teacher to the refugees, some as young as four years old.
 She worked diligently to get the children adopted into foster homes or reunited with living family members.
-In 1948, when some of the older children had left, Alice and the remaining children moved to London and settled in Lingfield House, until it's closure in 1957, when Alice became a child therapist at the Hampstead Child Therapy Clinic.
+In 1948, after some of the older children had left, Alice and the remaining children moved to London and settled in Lingfield House, where they remained until its closure in 1957, when Alice became a child therapist at the Hampstead Child Therapy Clinic.

 "What a surprise!"